NotPhish/SwayDotfiles/README.md

     - Sway (pretty obvious)
     - Waybar
     - Swaybg (For wallpapers)
+    - Grim (for screenshots)

 To install the packages, just copy this command:

-    - sudo pacman -Sy sway waybar swaybg
+    - sudo pacman -Sy sway waybar swaybg grim

 If you want to use the Maple Mono fonts: